 Moore Cove Falls

-Hike Distance: 1.5 miles roundtrip
+Hike Distance: 1.5 miles round-trip

 Another one of the best NC waterfalls hikes near Brevard is Moore Cove Falls.
 The spectacular 50-foot drop is located just up the road from Looking Glass Falls and pairs nicely with its more popular neighbor.